docker/docs/docker-for-ibm-cloud/administering-swarms.md

 ## UCP and CLIs
 Docker EE for IBM Cloud employs a flexible architecture and integration with IBM Cloud that you can use to leverage IBM Cloud resources and customize your swarm environment.
 Docker EE UCP exposes the standard Docker API, and as such, includes certain functions that instead should be done by using Docker EE for IBM Cloud capabilities.

+> Self-healing capabilities so you don't have to modify cluster infrastructure.
+>
-For example, Docker EE for IBM Cloud uses the InfraKit toolkit to support self-healing infrastructure.
+> Docker EE for IBM Cloud uses the InfraKit toolkit to support self-healing infrastructure.
 After you create the swarm, the cluster maintains that specified number of nodes.
 If a manager node fails, you do not need to promote a worker node to manager; the swarm self-recovers the manager node.
-Do not use UCP to modify a cluster's underlying infrastructure, such as adding or promoting worker nodes to managers.
+> Do not use UCP to modify a cluster's underlying infrastructure, such as adding or promoting worker nodes to managers.

 The table outlines when to use UCP and when to use the `bx d4ic` CLI for various types of tasks.